bitcoin-dev-project/bitcoiner-intro-to-rust/13_structs.md

 }
 ```

 And voila!
 That works now and is much cleaner isn't it?
+The attribute `#[allow(dead_code)]` is a hint to the compiler that we know we are not using the struct fields right now, but we will in the next section.

 Now that we understand a bit more about structs and trait implementations, let's work on displaying this information in a more readable way.
 Rather than print out the debugging output, we'll instead **serialize** the data according to a standard JSON format and display that.